BiDAlab/BeCAPTCHA-Mouse/README.md

 #### FILES NOMENCLATURE
-The nomenclature followed to name the files of the function based method is: NNNN_y=A_vp=B_task=C.txt
+The nomenclature followed to name the files of the function-based method is: NNNN_y=A_vp=B_task=C.txt

 + NNNN: indicates the number of the sample.